she-code/KAIM-WEEK-1/notebooks/README.md

 ### 2. `META_eda.ipynb`

 **Purpose**:
 Clean and prepare the **META_historical_data.csv**, then save the cleaned, indexed, and sorted data to **META_cleaned.csv**.

+### 3. `AAPL_eda.ipynb`

+**Purpose**:
+Clean and prepare the **AAPL_historical_data.csv**, then save the cleaned, indexed, and sorted data to **AAPL_cleaned.csv**.

+### 4. `meta_quant_analysis.ipynb`

+**Purpose**:
+Performs technical and quantitative analysis on the Meta stock dataset.
+Utilizes TA-Lib for technical indicators and libraries like pynance and yfinance for financial data retrieval and processing.

+### 4. `meta_correlation_analysis.ipynb`

+**Purpose**:
+Aligns news and stock data by date and ticker, performs sentiment analysis using TextBlob and VADER, aggregates sentiment scores per stock and date, and calculates correlations between sentiment and both same-day and next-day stock returns.
+Includes visualizations to assess the impact of news sentiment on stock performance

 **Key Tasks Covered**: